marianzburlea/senior-fe-test-mz/README.md

 **WHEN** I click on a film
 **THEN** a modal appears, displaying the poster, title, year, plot, director, genre and cast of the selected film

-## Things we love
+## Things we'd like to see:

 - Testing - both the functionality and performance of your submission
-- Use of modern JS frameworks like React, but keep in mind the position you are applying for and what we are looking for
+- Use of modern JS frameworks like React, but keep in mind the position you are applying for and what we are looking for in the job description
 - Use of modern techniques beyond plain CSS
 - A solution that is fully functioning and visually complete
 - Well-linted, consistent code
 - Accessibility considerations
 - Next gen JavaScript, ES+, used appropriately

-## Bonus points

 - Frequent Git use with clear commit messages
 - Progressive enhancement considerations
 - Use of types